Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Sync-AzureRmDataFactoryV2IntegrationRuntimeCredential.md

 ```

 ## DESCRIPTION
-The Sync-AzureRmDataFactoryV2IntegrationRuntimeCredential cmdlet synchronizes on-premise credentials among integration runtime nodes, which forces the credentials to be identical in all ndoes.
+The **Sync-AzureRmDataFactoryV2IntegrationRuntimeCredential** cmdlet synchronizes on-premises credentials among integration runtime nodes, which forces the credentials to be identical in all nodes.

 ## EXAMPLES